 Just like accepting a merge request into your codebase is more appropriate for senior developers with organizational experience and proper training, so is evaluating and using new packages.

-And just like code review, package review is a process that can be facilitated with tools (ProGet has Package Promotion Pipelines for this), but it’s still a judgement-based, human-driven process.
-Deciding which packages to start using is well beyond the scope of this article, and it involves everything from quality of code in the library to the license agreement to the quality of the library’s software engineering process.
+And just like code review, package review is a process that can be facilitated with tools (ProGet has Package Promotion Pipelines for this), but it’s still a judgment-based, human-driven process.
+Deciding which packages to start using is well beyond the scope of this article, and it involves everything from the quality of code in the library to the license agreement to the quality of the library’s software engineering process.

 Evaluating package updates is a bit easier.
 You just have to carefully evaluate what changed between versions, understand how those changes might impact the application, and then assess the risks/benefits of the new versions.
 Only then do you update, and only after you have a clear test plan.